qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Web
 ---

-This is what the :guilabel:`Database` menu looks like if all the core plugins are enabled.
+This is what the :guilabel:`Web` menu looks like if all the core plugins are enabled.
 If no web plugins are enabled, there will be no guilabel:`Web` menu.